Grilled Margarita Shrimp Kebabs

 Grilled Margarita Shrimp Kebabs are loaded with flavor and charred to perfection.
 They promise to be the star of your summertime grilling!

 This post features two of my very favorite things in my summer backyard world.
 Flavorful grilled jumbo shrimp.
-And a cold, tart margarita, enjoyed with extra lime wedges in a glass rimmed with course salt.
+And a cold, tart margarita (here’s my favorite traditional recipe), enjoyed with extra lime wedges in a glass rimmed with course salt.

 Blake and I have gotten the grilled shrimp method down to perfection, a project we started experimenting with a few years ago.
 And can I just say…I can never get enough!